A Minnesota dam is on the brink of collapse due to flooding | KRDO

 The dam, which was completed in 1910, is owned by the county and is capable of generating six million watts of hydroelectric power.
 It is located about 70 miles southwest of Minneapolis.

 Severe flooding wreaked havoc across the Midwest over the weekend, leaving at least one person dead in South Dakota and prompting rescue efforts in multiple states.
-In Iowa, Gov. Kim Reynolds has asked President Joe Biden for a major disaster declaration after “catastrophic flooding” forced some communities to evacuate.
+In Iowa, days of catastrophic flooding and severe storms prompted President Joe Biden to approve a disaster declaration for some areas, freeing up federal funding for relief efforts.

 The-CNN-Wire